Artur Cimirro: Compositions

+Cimirro was described by the director of the French Les Amis Des Cabardièses music festival as "The Reincarnation of Liszt".

 In 2018, sheet music publisher Master Music Publications released a selection of Cimirro's works.

 Performance

 In 2008, Cimirro was the first foreigner to win the “V Konkurs na Projekt Nagraniowy Zapomniana Muzyka Polska”, an award issued by Polish record label Acte Préalable for the most interesting recording project devoted to "forgotten Polish music."
 Acte Préalable released Cimirro's proposal, a recording of the complete piano works of Karol Tausig, on CD.

 In May 2010 Cimirro received in Rio Grande do Sul state (Brazil) the trophy “Bravo – Álvaro Godoy”.

-Cimirro was the first international pianist to play on the biggest piano in the world, a 5.7-metre long piano made by the 23-year-old New Zealander Adrian Mann, performing two concerts in a shed on Timaru's countryside (New Zealand).